top of page

 Sober but not free.

 Then grief hit.
 The internal noise got too loud.
 And one night I found myself alone in my shed with four large cans of Stella, sobbing at the stupidity of it all, and drinking them anyway.
-In a short time I was right back where I had left off, as if the nine years had never happened.
+In a matter of weeks I was right back where I had left off, as if the nine years had never happened.

 I'm telling you that not because it's a good story, but because I want you to understand something important.